AdaiasMagdiel/windows-c-http-server/README.md

    - Supports serving `index.html` for root requests.

 2. **HTTP Request Handling**:
-   - Parses HTTP GET requests to extract the method and path.
+   - Parses HTTP requests to extract the method and path.

 3. **Dynamic Content Type Handling**:
    - Determines the content type of requested files based on their extensions (e.g., `.html`, `.css`, `.js`).